 As for the mouse on display, no one quite knows why it’s there.
 However no one dares remove it out of fear it is protecting the building!

-Sadly during our time here at Dartmouth’s oldest pub nothing weird happened, instead we were warmly welcomed at the bar area which itself is picturesque thanks to the wooden ceiling beams and big window that lets all the light in.
+Sadly for most during their time at Dartmouth’s oldest pub nothing weird happens, instead expect to be warmly welcomed at the bar area which itself is picturesque thanks to the wooden ceiling beams and big window that lets all the light in.

 On tap there’s a range of ale, with Dartmoor Jail Ale being one of the regulars alongside usually something from Otter Brewery too.
-There’s nibbles and starters to choose from to enjoy with your pint, such as the Pork Bites, but we headed straight for the mains.
+There’s nibbles and starters to choose from to enjoy with your pint, such as the Pork Bites, or choose to head straight for the mains.

-You’ll find a great mix of the usual pub grub here, as well as a few European and Asian dishes on offer, and we thought the Tiger Prawn Noodle Curry and Devon Burger were especially good.
+You’ll find a great mix of the usual pub grub here, as well as a few European and Asian dishes on offer, but the Tiger Prawn Noodle Curry and Devon Burger come recommended.
 There’s a decent selection of sandwiches and desserts that fill out the menu too.

 Once you’ve eaten then why not grab a drink and play one of the board games they have here.
 And if you start losing you can always toss the board on the ground when no-one is looking and blame the ghost…..